-Your debt is finally paid off, you have 6 months’ of income set aside in an emergency savings account, and you are ready to tackle the next stage of financial freedom.
-In order to begin truly building wealth for your family, you know you need to begin investing your money so that it works for you, but you have no idea where to start.
+Your debt is finally paid off, you have 6 months’ of income set aside in an emergency savings fund, and you are ready to tackle the next stage of financial freedom.
+In order to begin truly building wealth for your family, you know you need to begin investing your money so that it works for you, but you have no idea where to start and which investments to make.
 Investing as a beginner doesn’t have to be intimidating, stressful, or risky.
 Instead, just follow these five easy investing tips for beginners and let 2017 be the year you watched your family’s net worth begin to grow:

-You’re a beginner investor, that means you might not have the knowledge base to make the best investments possible.
+What is investing anyway?
+As a beginner investor, you might not have the knowledge base to make the best investments possible.
+But that’s to be expected, so don’t be afraid to ask questions.
 Before you make your first investment, it’s a good idea to spend some time building financial and investment literacy.
 Look into getting a guide to investing.
-Load up your Amazon cart with a few of the best investing book for beginners, subscribe to personal finance blogs and podcasts, play around with small microinvestments and generally aim to build up your understanding of how investing works.
+Load up your Amazon cart with a few of the best investing for beginners books, subscribe to personal finance blogs and podcasts, play around with small microinvestments and generally aim to build up your understanding of how investing works.
 This will help you gain confidence and the ability to make sound investment decisions.

-Once you know what you’re doing, you can save money by taking a DIY approach to your investments, especially if you discover that you truly enjoy learning about the stock market.
+Once you know what you’re doing, you can save more money by taking a DIY approach to your investments, especially if you discover that you truly enjoy learning about the stock market.
 For the time being, however, it may make more sense to consult a professional financial adviser to help formulate a long-term investment plan, create your first investment account (especially if you don’t already have a 401K or IRA in place through your employer), and decide where to invest your money.
-A qualified adviser such as Personal Capital will maximize your growth potential while minimizing your long-term risk for a win-win scenario.
+A qualified advisor such as Personal Capital has the expertise to provide actionable stock market advice for beginners.
+They’ll maximize your growth potential while minimizing your long-term risk for a win-win scenario.

 Keep in mind that the point of investing is long-term financial freedom.
 Your investments will fluctuate in the short-term, but due to the nature of the stock market as well as the beauty of compounding interest, you will build wealth over time.
 Take a patient, long-term view and keep goals like early retirement and paying for your children’s college in mind at all times.